Knowledge base

 What is a purchase agreement?

-A purchase agreement is a legal contract between buyer and seller that lays out the terms of the sale of a home.
-This includes the purchase price, the transfer date, and any resolutive conditions.
-Both parties must abide by this agreement.
+A purchase agreement is a legal contract between buyer and seller that sets out the conditions for selling a home.
+This includes the purchase price, the transfer date, and any rescinding conditions.
+Both parties must comply with this agreement.

 What does a notary do when selling a home?

 The notary plays a crucial role in home sales.
-He draws up the deed of delivery, handles payment, arranges registration in the Land Registry, and ensures that all legal obligations are met.
+He draws up the deed of delivery, handles the payment, arranges registration in the Land Registry, and ensures that all legal obligations are complied with.

-A resolutive condition in a purchase contract gives the buyer the possibility to abandon the purchase under certain circumstances.
-Common examples are failure to obtain a mortgage or negative results of an architectural inspection.
+A resolutive condition in a purchase contract gives the buyer the opportunity to cancel the purchase under certain circumstances.
+Common examples include failure to obtain a mortgage or negative results of an architectural inspection.

 What does transfer tax mean?

-Transfer tax is a tax the buyer pays when purchasing a home.
-It is a percentage of the purchase price and is collected by the Internal Revenue Service.
-The percentage can vary depending on the nature of the property.
+Transfer tax is a tax that the buyer pays when purchasing a home.
+It is a percentage of the purchase price and is collected by the tax authorities.
+The percentage may vary depending on the nature of the property.

 Leasehold is a right to use someone else's land and own a home on it.
 You then pay a fee to the landowner.
-The terms of ground lease are set out in a ground lease contract, and these can vary widely.
+The terms and conditions of leasehold are laid down in a leasehold contract, and these can vary considerably.

 A VvE is an association that manages the common interests of the owners of an apartment complex.
-The VvE takes care of maintenance of common areas, insurance, and other common issues.
-Each owner is automatically a member and pays a monthly contribution.
+The VvE maintains common areas, insurances, and other joint matters.
+Each owner is an automatic member and pays a monthly contribution.